microsoft/vstest-docs/RFCs/0023-TestSettings-Deprecation.md

 ## Expected Ship Date

-Support for the new legacy nodes in runsettings is expected to come in the next release.
+Support for the new legacy settings in runsettings is expected to come in the next release.
 The deprecation of testsettings for automated unit and functional testing scenarios is expected to be in effect from the next major VS release.